 Herbal Remedies for Depression

-- Medhya Churna - 1 tea spoon full, twice daily with plain water
+- Medhya Churna - 1 pinch of powder twice daily or 1 gram twice daily.

 - Gotukola Capsules - 2 capsules twice daily with plain water.